6 simple exercises to strengthen your pelvic floor

 Reading tip: Did you know that barefoot people have better sex?
 You can find the view of a sexologist and physiotherapist on this topic in this article.

-A woman in Ahinsa barefoot shoes sitting on the ground while leaning against a wall
+A woman in Ahinsa barefoot shoes sitting on the chair and reading

 Perception is essential.
 Show your brain that the pelvic floor belongs to your body.